wavefrontHQ/docs/pages/doc/tags_overview.md

 In queries you achieve the same effect by using trailing wildcards "**.\***" when specifying tag paths.
 For example, to match all tags starting with **alertTagPath.**, enter **alertTagPath.\***.
 This string matches alerts named **alertTagPath.tpc1**, **alertTagPath.tpc1.tpc11**, etc. When creating maintenance windows you can use tag paths and wildcards to put a group of of alerts in maintenance.

+<a name="entity_tags"></a>

 ## Entity Tags

+Entity tags are tags that apply to Wavefront entities: alerts, dashboards, events, and sources.

 ### Adding Entity Tags

-To add entity tags you must have the appropriate [entity permission](https://community.wavefront.com/docs/DOC-1090).
+To add entity tags you must have the appropriate [permission](permissions).
 If you do not have permission, UI menu selections and buttons required to perform the tasks will not be visible.

 To add tags to one or more entities: